Amazonas (Venezuelan state)

 Amazonas State (Estado Amazonas, [esˈtaðo amaˈsonas]) is one of the 23 states into which Venezuela is divided.
 It covers nearly a fifth of the area of Venezuela, but has less than 1% of Venezuela's population.

 The state capital is Puerto Ayacucho.
 The capital until the early 1900s was San Fernando de Atabapo.
 Although named after the Amazon River, most of the state is drained by the Orinoco River.
-Amazonas State covers 176,899 km² and, in 2007, had a population of 142,200.
-Its density is 0.8 inhabitants per km².
+Amazonas State covers 176,899 km2 and, in 2007, had a population of 142,200.
+Its density is 0.8 inhabitants per km2.

 Amazonas has Venezuela's highest proportion of indigenous peoples of Venezuela; these make up only around 1.5% of the population nationwide, but the proportion is nearly 50% in Amazonas.

 Etymology

-Amazonas is a word of Greek origin that was identified with a race of female warriors who lived in the Asian Sarmacia, beyond the Caucasus.
+Amazonas is from Amazons, a word of Greek origin that was identified with a race of female warriors who lived in the Asian Sarmacia, beyond the Caucasus.

-The name was assigned to the state on June 2, 1856 in honor of the Amazon River, which was discovered by Francisco de Orellana in 1542.
+The name was assigned to the state on June 2, 1856, in honor of the Amazon River, which was discovered by Francisco de Orellana in 1542.
 He also attributed the name to the river as a result of a legend about a female tribe that tenaciously resisted the Spanish conquerors that reminded him of the Greek legend.

-The Amazon River does not pass through the State, but a part of the territory is covered by the Amazon, through the Río Negro (Black River).
+The Amazon River does not pass through the State, but a part of the territory is drained by the Amazon, through the Río Negro (Black River).